Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

    2. zipped folder; contains the data for creating the figures in the .html file.

 - **How to use**

+The workflow satay.sh only runs in Linux and is designed to be used as a commandline tool (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).

+In the commandline, navigate to the software folder (`cd /home/laanlab/Documents/satay/software/`).
+The workflow can be started either using commandline arguments or by using a graphical user interface (GUI).
+Using the GUI is the most userfriendly approach.
+Access the help text using `bash satay.sh --help` or `bash satay.sh -h` and check the current version with `bash satay.sh -v`.
+The help text explains the different commandline arguments that can be set.
+These are the same options that are set when using the GUI, so here only the GUI is explained.

 What to input, how to run and arguments and settings, what to expect from output, how to change things, what to do in case of error. set adapters file path